-Microneedling and RF Needling are both used to promote collagen and elastin in the skin and to reduce scar tissue for a smoother, more youthful-looking complexion.
+Microneedling and Fractional RF Needling are both used to promote collagen and elastin in the skin and to reduce scar tissue for a smoother, more youthful-looking complexion.
 The procedures involve a number of small percutaneous punctures to the skin.
-In less technical terms, they’re like poking your face full of tiny little holes using very small needles.
-The needles stimulate a wound healing response throughout your skin without creating an actual wound.
+In less technical terms, they’re like poking your face full of nearly-microscopic little holes using very tiny little needles.
+The needles stimulate a micro wound healing response throughout your skin without creating an actual wound.
 The healing response causes your body to release growth factors (the hormones that stimulate cell repair) as new blood vessels form and the collagen fibres begin to rebuild and regenerate themselves.
 As a result, fine lines and textural concerns are reduced, and your skin looks strengthened and more youthful.

 The dermaroller, true to its name, has a handle and a roller with tiny needles on it.
 The needles are about 0.25 – 0.5 mm in diameter and usually 1.5 – 2 mm long.
 It’s rolled over the skin to make the little pin pricks that stimulate a healing response in your skin.

 You can purchase dermarollers for at-home use, but they come with high risks.
 If you don’t keep them properly sterilised, or if you don’t cleanse your skin properly, they can lead to infections and breakouts.
 If you use the wrong depth or too much pressure, you can also risk causing microdamages and tears to the skin, which can result in scar tissue.

 Instead of the roller, some clinics (including Rejuvenation Clinics of Australia) will use a microneedling pen, a slightly more advanced, hand-held device with microneedles on the tip.